cfsworkload/temperature-tracker/README.md

 ### Analyzing Sensor Data

-The Temperature Tracker application demonstrates how you can use Node-RED to connect to a Internet of Things sensor and analyze the data from it.
+The Temperature Tracker app demonstrates how you can use Node-RED to connect to an Internet of Things sensor and analyze the data from it.

 ## Introduction

-This Temperature Tracker sample application has been created so you can deploy it into your personal DevOps space after signing up for Bluemix and DevOps Services.
+This Temperature Tracker sample app has been created so you can deploy it into your personal DevOps space after signing up for Bluemix and DevOps Services.
 Once the application is set up, you will be able to attach an online sensor simulation and see alerts based on the data it generates.

 To begin, click the **Deploy to Bluemix** button below.
-Make a note of the project name you chose - you'll need it later.
+Make a note of the project name you choose, you'll need it later.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://hub.jazz.net/git/nrchaney/iot-sensor-tag-test)

 ## Configure Node-RED to work with your application

-Configure Node-RED to work with your own application by updating its application-specific credentials.
+Configure Node-RED to work with your own application by updating its app-specific credentials.

-1. Go to your Bluemix dashboard and select the application.
+1. Go to your Bluemix dashboard and select the app.
 2. Click **Show Credentials** on the box for the **Text to Speech** service and copy the **username** and **password** in those credentials.
 3. Navigate to the Node-RED flow by clicking the URL for your application at the top of the screen and clicking the **Go to your Node-RED flow editor** button.
 4. Double-click on the **Show Geo WebSite with Sensor Cloudant Data** node and scroll to the bottom of the code.